junzhaohu/project/final project outline.md

 1 Is there a day of the week/ time of day effect on departure or arrival delays

-2 Which city(Origin and Destination) cancels or delays the most.
+2 Which airports cancel or delay the most from Dallas/Fort Worth Airport (DFW).

 3 Which Carrier delays or cancels most.

 4 What kind of factors affect the delay time of the flight(like distance,depart time, arrive time)

-5 Which company(UniqueCarrier) delays or cancels most.
+5 What's the main reason for the delay and cancelation.